MicrosoftDocs/azure-dev-docs/python/python-sdk-azure-overview.md

 ## Connect and use Azure services

-A number of libraries in the SDK help you connect to existing Azure resources and use them in your apps, such as uploading files, accessing table data, or working with the various Azure Cognitive Services.
+A number of *client libraries* in the SDK help you connect to existing Azure resources and use them in your apps, such as uploading files, accessing table data, or working with the various Azure Cognitive Services.
 With the SDK you work with those resources using familiar Python programming paradigms rather than using the service's generic REST API.

 For example, suppose you want to upload a blob to an Azure Storage account that you've previously provisioned.
 The first step is to install the appropriate library: